alexeyraspopov/shannon/readme.md

  * How can we manage a complex state of systems?
    * Is it possible to use only attrs for dynamic components?
  * Is it possible to abstract store instance to server implementation?
+ * We need some way to distinguish type of communication between components (react or interact).

 ## License